Cross-Shape Attention for Part Segmentation of 3D Point Clouds: Method

-\paragraph{Pairwise point attention.} The similarity of key and query representations is determined through scaled dot product \cite{vaswani2017attention}.
-This provides a measure of how much one shape point influences the point on the other shape, on in other words, how much cross-shape convolution should attend to this pair.
-By concatenating all keys and queries into matrices $\bQ_m$ and $\bK_n$ we can compute cross-shape attention for the input pair as follows:
+\paragraph*{Pairwise point attention.} The similarity of key and query representations is determined through scaled dot product \cite{Vaswani:2017}.
+This provides a measure of how much one shape point influences the point on the other shape.
+The similarity of key and query representations is determined for each head as:

-where $\bA_{m,n}$ is a $P_m \times P_n$ matrix.
-We note that \emph{softmax} is applied per row.
-Processing the reverse pair yields a different $P_n \times P_m$ attention matrix $\bA_{n,m}$.
-This is possible due to the fact that shapes can generally vary in part structure.
-Letting the attention mechanism to adjust rows and columns of the two matrices without imposing symmetry may better account for structural shape differences.
-We visualize cross-shape attention matrices for characteristic shape pairs in Figure \ref{fig:csas}.
-Since our network is trained for segmentation, the cross-shape attention seems to correlate input points from one shape to points of similar parts from the other shape, especially in the upper layers of our network.
-However, cross-shape attention might also focus on points between different parts to promote dissimilarities in their representations.

-\paragraph{Complexity.} The above operation is expensive since it involves $O(P_m \cdot P_n)$ computation to update the attention matrix.
-The computation can be accelerated by using range searches with space partitioning structures (e.g., e.g., kd-tree on dot products \cite{Ram2012}) built on top of the key representations, and updating the matrix only for key representations nearest to the queries.
-A simpler approach we experimented with is to maintain a subset of points as keys (uniformly sub-sampled from the original shape) i.e., attention matrix becomes $P_m \times P_n'$, where $P_n'$ is the number of sub-sampled keys (see also supplementary material for its effect).
-In this manner, the attention matrix becomes sparser.